NoahBurkholder/wiki-noah/readme.md

 In general I'll only accept contributions if:

 1. I've met you in real life.
-2. You work in a creative field.
+2. You do creative stuff.
 3. You're not an asshole.

 But I think I can find a place for just about any topics, especially if they pertain to all creatives, and especially if the content is game-applicable.
 That said I don't want to limit this resource exclusively to games when so much of it is transferrable to other mediums.